 In fact, it’s projected that in 2022 the mobile app revenue worldwide will reach $808.7 billion, and in 2023 it’ll reach the astonishing number of $935.2 billion.
 Compared to 2014, the revenue difference would be $837.5 billion.
 Quite impressive, isn’t it?

 There’s also a wide choice of available options when it comes to the development of web or mobile applications.
 What’s the difference though?
 Do they actually differ, even if they look the same?
-In this article, we’ll cover all sorts of information about web apps, mobile apps, or how they’re built.
+In this article, we’ll cover all sorts of information about web apps, mobile apps, and how they’re built.
 What’s more, we’ll try to resolve the web app vs mobile app clash once and for all!

 Web App and Mobile App – What’s the Difference?

 Web apps and mobile apps, although they share some similarities to each other, they’re two different types of applications.
 At first glance, you may notice very few differences between the two as they almost look entirely the same.
-Design, color scheme, functions, icons, they’re probably placed in the same spots.
+Design, custom logos, color scheme, functions, icons, they’re probably placed in the same spots.

 Don’t let this fool you, these two applications are even made differently.
 One classifies as a web application, and the other is a native mobile app.

 The core difference is that native mobile apps are dedicated applications for specific mobile platforms, i.e. Android or iOS, whereas web apps can be accessed through different internet browsers on a computer or on a mobile device.

 A great example of how a native app looks compared to a web application would be Uber Eats.
 You can access it through your mobile device by downloading an application or by accessing the website through your phone’s browser.
 They will look similar but will be different.

 One more noticeable difference between a mobile and a web application would be the ability of native mobile apps to work offline, to a limited extent of course.